 Once again, legitimate businesses take legitimate steps to be legitimate.
 Trustworthy companies are going to be transparent companies.
 You want outlines of the investment’s projected growth and the use of funds; you want to know what the managing company’s president ate for lunch.
 Make sure the company clearly outlines what you are entitled to as an investor.

 You need to do more than a Google search here.
 Investigate the people who are handling your money.
 Banks do a credit check.
 So should you.
 Find out whom they’ve worked for.
 Get a damn resume!

 You need to be vigilant.
 This is your ship and as the captain, you’re going to sink with her.
 It’s not unreasonable to want to who is managing your funds, unless they have something to hide.
 If a bank won’t clear them, it means they aren’t safe.

+Time to call in the cavalry.
 If you’ve done your due diligence and you’re ready to veto an investment, you need to get a real pro to look at it next.
 A real tight lawyer.
-They kind of person who likes saving money the way you like spending it.
+The kind of person who likes saving money the way you like spending it.

 As long as you’re getting a second opinion from your lawyer, why not get a more experienced investor to take a look as well.
 They will see things you cannot see.
 They will ask questions you will not ask.
 They may even want to buy in.
 If they think it is worth investing in, there’s a good chance they are right.

 Okay, this isn’t so much a question as it is a strong suggestion.
 No matter how well you play your cards, you can still lose to the luck of the draw.
 Don’t invest money you cannot afford to lose.
 A pushy salesmen trying to take your life’s savings is a conman.
 Invest with someone who understands your interests and your limits.